 Research - Teaching - Mentorship

 I began my career as a scientist, educator, and mentor at Murray State University, where I received a bachelor's in Wildlife & Conservation Biology.
-From there, I earned a master's degree in Biology at Humboldt State University.
-I am currently a PhD candidate in the Integrative Biology Department at the University of South Florida (Tampa).
+From there, I earned a master's degree in Biology at Humboldt State University and a PhD at the University of South Florida (Tampa).
 I am currently a postdoctoral researcher at Washington State University.